opencast-ilias/OpenCast/doc/CONFIGURATION.md

 *This function will only work with a certain version of the Annotation tool (https://github.com/mliradelc/annotation-tool/tree/uzk-ilias-frontend-hash).*

  Sends the course reference ID, and the user, admin or a student, as a hash to the annotation tool.
 With that information, the tool will verify if the user is coming from ILIAS and if it is the same user as the user logged in ILIAS.

+##### Presign (experimental)
+If active, links will be presigned by Opencast.
+This may impact the performance.
+Note that the above configuration is still necessary because links will still have to be signed by the plugin in certain situations.

 ### Advanced